-Our research focuses on describing how agricultural management affects weed behavior at the community, population, and species levels.
-We combine traditional agronomic field research approaches with molecular tools, UAVs, imaging technologies, and modeling to develop tools that help weed managers to monitor changes in weed populations and better time weed control actions.
+We combine traditional agronomic field research approaches with molecular tools, UAVs, imaging technologies, and modeling to develop tools that help managers to monitor changes in weed populations and better time weed control actions and maximize crop yield.
 Furthermore, we work on the development of genetic tools for weed control.

 Structure-from-Motion for 3-D Canopy Characterization